 The government uses this market for doing fundraising to finance the routine government expenditure, arranging funds for public welfare schemes and projects, and paying off the debt.
 The focus here is mostly on infrastructural projects, which require huge amounts of funds at a comparatively cheaper rate from the public.
-Bonds are a lesser expensive source of finance than loans from the Banks or financial institutions.
-Therefore, Bond Market sees a lot of issuance happening regularly from both the central and state governments, autonomous bodies like municipalities and corporates.
+Bonds are a lesser expensive source of finance than loans from Banks or financial institutions.
+Therefore, Bond Market sees a lot of issuance happening regularly from both the central and state governments, autonomous bodies like municipalities, and corporates.

 As a result, both Companies and governments prefer Bond Market.